Vietnam.vn - Nền tảng quảng bá Việt Nam

 The study analyzed data from 1975 to 2010, focusing on the impact of dam projects on population displacement.
 Looking at 307 dam projects in 35 countries, the scientists compared official numbers of displaced people with figures from five different population datasets.

-The results show a large discrepancy between population estimates and actual displacement.
-This is largely due to limited detailed information on rural areas, including census, health and infrastructure data.
+The results show a large discrepancy between population estimates and the actual number of people displaced.
+This is mainly due to the limited detailed information on rural areas, including census, health and infrastructure data.

 However, not all scientists agree with this conclusion.
 Some experts say advances in satellite imaging technology and improved data collection in many countries could reduce this bias.